1962 Chippenham by-election

 A by-election was held for the British House of Commons constituency of Chippenham, Wiltshire, England, on 22 November 1962.

-Jerome, Naylor and Smith were all serving in the British Armed Forces.
-The law stated that, on standing in a Parliamentary election, they would be released from the Forces; this was, therefore, a way to receive an early honourable discharge, for the cost of a lost deposit.
-The practice was banned soon afterwards.
+Jerrome, Naylor and Smith were all serving in the Armed Forces, and stood to avail of the automatic military discharge for Parliamentary candidates publicised by Malcolm Thompson at the Middlesbrough West by-election the previous July.

 The election was won by the Conservative Party candidate, Daniel Awdry, who won a narrow majority over the Liberal Party's then Economic Spokesperson, Christopher Layton.